TEAMMATES/gsoc-2018/Sukanta_Roy/progress.md

 Week 10 Plan:
 - [ ] Buffer time to finish off any left over work from past weeks
-- [ ] Finalize the sample question list for the new question template

 Week 11 Plan:
-- [ ] Create the JSON file for the new question template
+- [ ] Implement the backend part of the new question template
-- [ ] New session template - Make UI changes

 Week 12 Plan:
-- [ ] Finish the implementation for the new session template
+- [ ] Implement the frontend part of the new session template
-- [ ] Write tests for the new session template
+- [ ] Documentation for the new session template (Write guides on how to use this template and also provide some sample question in the Instructor Help Page that the instructors can use)

 Week 13 Plan:
-- [ ] Documentation for the new session template (Write guides on how to use this template and also provide some sample question in the Instructor Help Page that the instructors can use)
 - [ ] Buffer time for review and iterations

 Week 14 Plan: